CouncilofLorien/counciloflorien.github.io/docs/cards/S/safe-from-the-shadow.md

 > Permanent-event
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > Hero characters may store resources (items and events) during the end-of-turn phase as though it were their organization phase.
 Cannot be duplicated.
-Discard when any play deck is exhausted.
-"Frodo was now safe in the Last Homely House east of the Sea." ---LotRII
+Discard when any play deck is exhausted. <br>_"Frodo was now safe in the Last Homely House east of the Sea."_ ***---LotRII***
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>